 I am a member of the DAR under patriot Moses Cherry and am a member of the DRT under patriot Andrew Miller.
-I also have a number of other surnames qualifying for above and other wars, but have only submitted/approved on the above (as of May 12, 2014) but plan when I get the time to submit additional membership applications under other surnames).
+I also have a number of other patriot direct line qualifying for above and other wars, but have only submitted/approved on the above (as of August 22, 2015) but plan when I get the time to submit additional membership applications under other qualifying patriot surnames.

 Having ancestry.com, findagrave.com and more and more data being made available online it certainly helps us genealogy buffs.

-I have only been a member and volunteer at findagrave for about 6 months (as of May 2009), but I find it a great resource where we can pitch in and help each other from afar to locate our relatives.
+I have been a member and volunteer at findagrave for almost 7 years now (as of August 2015) and find it a great resource where we can pitch in and help each other from afar to locate our relatives.
 I thank all who have helped me as a "newbie" to findagrave and hope I can help others too.
-I've made some very dear friends through findagrave over the past 6 months and look forward to meeting many more, so have changed by contributor page volunteer to our new zip code 73098 (previously 78729).
+I've made some very dear friends through findagrave over the past almost 7 years and look forward to meeting many more, so have changed by contributor page volunteer to our new zip code 73098 (previously 78729).

-Some of my primary surnames being researched are: LEHMANN, YOUNG, FULCHER, DUCKWORTH, HYATT, SPERLING, HEISSIG, FRANKE, ECKHARDT, PORCHE, FUCHS, SHELTON, WEST, BIRD/BYRD, DOROUGH-DORROUGH, COCHRAN, DAVIS, CHERRY, MILLER, NEAL, LYNCH, DAVIDSON, OLIVER, NALLEY, TURNER, LOTT, GILL, CAGE, CAYCE, FOX, FRANKE, LEE, WALLACE, AIKMAN, TEAS, BLACKWELL, TEAGUE, HARRISON, and my husband's FRENCH surname line.
+Some of my primary surnames being researched are: LEHMANN, YOUNG, McCAN/McCANN, FULCHER, DUCKWORTH, HYATT, SPERLING, HEISSIG, FRANKE, ECKHARDT, PORCHE, FUCHS, SHELTON, WEST, BIRD/BYRD, DOROUGH-DORROUGH, COCHRAN, DAVIS, CHERRY, MILLER, NEAL, LYNCH, DAVIDSON, OLIVER, NALLEY, TURNER, LOTT, GILL, CAGE, CAYCE, FOX, FRANKE, LEE, WALLACE, AIKMAN, TEAS, BLACKWELL, TEAGUE, HARRISON, and my husband's FRENCH ancestor direct line surnames.

 |Find A Grave Friends|